TheGroundZero/openvasreporting/openvas_to_report/README.rst

 The idea is very simple:

-# Take an OpenVAS report, in it horrible XML formart.
+# Take an OpenVAS report, in it horrible XML format.
 # Convert it into an beautiful Excel, ready to give to your boss.

 Why?